oduerr/dl-playground/python/FaceCaffe/readme.md

 ## Evaluating on batch2
 This can be done with the same script, but one has to change in the `phase: TEST` the pointer to the file which contains all the examples of batch2.
 Further one has to set `caffe.set_phase_test()` in around [here](https://github.com/Oliver4242/dl-playground/blob/master/python/FaceCaffe/loadingModel.py#15).
-The performance
+The performance drops considerably, which is due to the changes in the lighting, but that's a different storry.